MAHADI-143/SUPER-SPEED/README.md

-## THIS IS BD PK UID CLONING FREE TOOL
+## THIS IS BDUID CLONING PAID TOOL
 ```python

 apt update